Returns Applicable to Individual having Income from Business / Profession for AY 2026-27

 - Interest u/s 80EE

 Note that the deduction u/s 80EEA can be claimed only if the limit in section 24(b) is exhausted.
-Also, either 80EE or 80EEA can be claimed by taxpayer based on loan sanction date and other eligible conditions.
+Also, either 80EE or 80EEA can be claimed by taxpayers based on loan sanction date and other eligible conditions.

 For claiming deduction under section 80EEB, below details need to be provided in ITR